 POSCO-India plans to create job opportunities for the local people through various constructions work and the locals will be given priority for such type of work.
 The construction of the company’s training center in Sandhakuda will start late this month which itself will generate up to 500 job opportunities.
 Moreover, the survey for the land preparation work will also create jobs for 200 locals.

 On his visit to the training centre today Mr. Soung-Sik Cho, CMD of POSCO-India said “We will build the steel plant together with the local people.
 This vocational training and construction work is only small part of the mega steel plant construction and there will be much more employment opportunities in the coming years for the locals for a better means of livelihood.
 He further added that “We, members of POSCO-India and the locals, are like one family and thus let us support each other by which only we can prosper together.”

 POSCO-India Private Limited is a subsidiary of POSCO, the world's No. 3 steel producer and one of the most competitive steel companies.
-POSCO signed a Memorandum of Understanding (MoU) with the Government of Orissa in June 2005, to set up a 12-mtpa green field steel plant near Paradeep, Jagatsinghpur District, Orissa, with an estimated investment of USD12 billion.
-The company will build a 4 million tons capacity steel plant in Orissa, during the first phase of its project between 2007 and 2010 and expand the final production volume to 12 million tons.
+POSCO signed a Memorandum of Understanding (MoU) with the Government of Odisha in June 2005, to set up a 12-mtpa green field steel plant near Paradeep, Jagatsinghpur District, Odisha, with an estimated investment of USD12 billion.
+The company will build a 4 million tons capacity steel plant in Odisha, during the first phase of its project between 2007 and 2010 and expand the final production volume to 12 million tons.
 POSCO-India Pvt.
-Ltd. was incorporated on 25th August 2005 with the Registrar of Companies, Orissa, under the Companies Act 1956.
+Ltd. was incorporated on 25th August 2005 with the Registrar of Companies, Odisha, under the Companies Act 1956.